sinak/sinak.github.com/_posts/2014-02-12-thoughts-about-tdwfb.md

 Last night, New York Times's Nicole Perloth published a post titled "[The Day the Internet Didn’t Fight Back](http://bits.blogs.nytimes.com/2014/02/11/the-day-the-internet-didnt-fight-back/)."
 It presents Tuesday's protest in a negative light, claiming that it "barely registered."

 I'm biased as someone who's been working on the campaign for the last month, but the article strikes me as a little lazy.
-It contains factual inaccuracies that would have been easily fixed had she reached out to any of the participants.
+It contains factual inaccuracies that could easily have been fixed by reaching out to the organizing.
 Even after we notified her of the mistakes, only a few of them were fixed in [an update](https://github.com/sinak/sinak.github.com/commit/d8050c456337beb73301844904acd95225eec031) made late this evening.

 ## A list of inaccuracies:
 > **"The protest on Tuesday barely registered."**